microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 ![CAN Config Image 4](images/can_config4.png)

 #### Timer0 (TMR0) Configuration
 After setting up CAN, a 1s timer is needed to periodically transmit CAN frames every 1s.
 Use the TMR0 module to generate an interrupt every 1s.
 Add the TMR0 module from Device Resources and configure it as follows.
-Similar to the CAN FIFO interrupts, we will have to manually code the interrupt behavior later.
+Similar to the CAN FIFO interrupts, we will have to manually implement the interrupt behavior later.

 ![TMR0 Setup Image](images/tmr0.png)